 What Are Medicare Supplement Plans?

-Basically, having a Supplement policy helps seniors afford the healthcare services needed without emptying your savings account.
+Basically, having a Supplement policy helps seniors afford the healthcare services needed without emptying their savings account.

 Now that you have a basic understanding of Medicare Supplement plans, the next step is to get a better understanding of comparing the different plans.